Lee County Florida assistance programs.

 Another option is the South Lee County Caregivers.
 This charity serves as an emergency source for financial assistance, food, transportation assistance, gasoline, food stamp and Medicaid registration, literacy and education, anti-drug and physical abuse counseling programs for Lee County and Fort Myers residents.
 Call them at 239-267-3510.

-The Salvation Army of Lee County provides shelter, food, health care and medical services, counseling, cash grants, and other physical, social, emotional, psychological and spiritual aid to persons in need.
+The Salvation Army of Lee County provides shelter, food, health care and medical services, counseling, cash grants, and other support.
+There is also physical, social, emotional, psychological and spiritual aid to persons in need.
 Find other Florida charities, or dial (239) 278-1551.

 Cape Coral Caring Center runs an assistance program for Cape Coral residents that offers assistance with basic essentials and expenses.
 They have a food pantry, limited electric bill assistance, and baby formula and items.
 Assistance is only short term.
-(239) 945-1927
+Call (239) 945-1927.
+One focus is on feeding newborns though, and this is where the free baby stuff for low income parents in offered from.

 Broadway Community Church, which is located in Fory Myers and the phone number is (239) 275-1411, provides access to a food pantry for those in need.
 Will deliver food if handicapped or no other possible means of transportation.
 In addition, they may have limited help with utility bills when funds are available.
 Provides Thanksgiving baskets and meals on a first come first serve.